Emilia Schatz: Naughty Dog (2010–present)

-At the GaymerX convention in July 2014, Schatz participated in a panel discussion about queer identities in gaming.
-In December 2014, she participated in a panel about game design at PlayStation Experience.
-In April 2015, she spoke at a panel at WonderCon.
-For the development of Uncharted 4: A Thief's End (2016), Schatz was promoted to co-lead game designer.
-As part of this role, she oversaw the creation of levels and often checked in with artists and programmers working on them.
-She would also regularly meet with game director Bruce Straley and creative director Neil Druckmann about the game's story and overall direction.
+Schatz participated in a panel discussion about queer identities in gaming at GaymerX in July 2014, in a panel about game design at PlayStation Experience in December 2014, and at a panel at WonderCon in April 2015.
+For the development of Uncharted 4: A Thief's End (2016), Schatz was promoted to co-lead game designer, overseeing level creation and checking in with artists and programmers working on them.
+She regularly met with game director Bruce Straley and creative director Neil Druckmann about the game's story and overall direction.
 Schatz and user interface (UI) designer Alex Neonakis collaborated on the game's accessibility options, having received emails and messages from disabled gamers requesting them.
-Schatz noted that the push for accessibility was initially a struggle, but they had much more support by the end of development.
-Schatz designed the game's Scotland, Marooned, and No Escape levels, as well as some of the game's systems, including rock climbing and slope sliding.
+Schatz noted the push for accessibility was initially a struggle, but they had much more support by the end of development.
+Schatz designed the Scotland, Marooned, and No Escape levels, as well as some of the mechanics like rock climbing and slope sliding.
+She felt Uncharted 4's crunch was Naughty Dog's worst.
+Schatz spoke at the Wonder Women Tech Conference in July 2016.

-Schatz spoke at the Wonder Woman Tech 2016 Conference in July 2016.
 In 2017, Schatz was named among the 100 Most Creative People by Fast Company "for helping the gaming industry evolve".
-In 2017, she began providing lectures in the level design course at CG Master Academy; she learned more about her own design work by breaking it down for the classes, and found the process rewarding to see the students' improvement.
-She wants to continue supplemental teaching work in the future to guide aspiring game developers.
-Schatz was co-lead game designer for the development of The Last of Us Part II (2020).
+She began providing lectures in the level design course at CG Master Academy; she learned more about her own design work by breaking it down for the classes, and found the process rewarding to see the students' improvement.
+She sought to continue supplemental teaching work in the future to guide aspiring game developers.
+Schatz was part of the leadership team for the development of The Last of Us Part II (2020) as co-lead game designer alongside Richard Cambier.
 In December 2016, she crocheted a yarn doll of Ellie, the game's protagonist, and provided instructions on Naughty Dog's website.
-The game's depiction of queer and transgender characters was personally important to Schatz, though she anticipated that it would receive criticism.
-Schatz was responsible for the addition of a rainbow crosswalk and transgender flag in the Capitol Hill level of the game, and worked with the writers to include a queer bookstore.
+The game's depiction of queer and transgender characters was personally important to Schatz, though she anticipated it would receive criticism; she helped the writers to create a transgender character, Lev, as Druckmann wanted to ensure appropriate representation.
+Schatz was responsible for the addition of a rainbow crosswalk and transgender flag in the Capitol Hill level of the game, and designed a queer bookstore, working with writer Halley Gross.